weebNeedWeed/ws-deploying-spring-ecs-fargate/content/4-ECSExec/4.2-UpdateService/_index.md

 ![image](/images/4.2/Group163.png)

 4\.
-Wait a couple of minutes for the service to be updated.
+Wait for the service to be updated.
 You can monitor the deployment progress in the **Deployments** tab.

 5\.
 Repeat the same process for **fcj-admin-svc** service:
    - Select **fcj-admin-svc** and click **Update**